-- Allow extra time to complete assignments and tests. - Chunking/breaking down assigned coursework. - Provide an extra set of textbooks for home. - Adjust student seating: preferential seating/quiet area to complete work such as library or resource room. - Use study guides and organizing tools. - Provide a peer tutor/helper. - Provide school counseling. - Have the student use an organizer to improve organizational skills. - Customize recess/PE/transportation. - Extra time within the student's day to work with school nurse regarding medication or treatment. - Use enlarged graph paper to write problems to help the student keep numbers in columns. - Assign a "work buddy" to make sure all needed materials and books are brought home. - Arrange a "check-in" time to organize the student's day and a "check-out" time at the end of the day. - Go over directions orally.
+- Allow extra time to complete assignments and tests. - Chunk or break down assigned coursework. - Provide an extra set of textbooks for home. - Adjust student seating: preferential seating or a quiet area to complete work such as library or resource room. - Use study guides and organizing tools. - Provide a peer tutor or helper. - Provide school counseling. - Have the student use an organizer to improve organizational skills. - Customize recess, PE, transportation. - Give extra time within the student's day to work with school nurse regarding medication or treatment. - Use enlarged graph paper to write problems to help the student keep numbers in columns. - Assign a "work buddy" to make sure all needed materials and books are brought home. - Arrange a time to check in to organize the student's day and a time to check out at the end of the day. - Review directions orally.
 Have materials read to the student, and allow oral responses.